 In addition to cultivating our leading position in the Czech market, we have also applied our expertise in managing a power business to developing leading market positions across power markets in Central and South East Europe, including in Bulgaria, Poland and Romania.
 We also have operations in Hungary, Slovakia and Turkey and trading activities in other European countries.
-In Bulgaria, for example, we distributed 9.2 TWh of electricity to more than two million connection points, representing a 42% share of the Bulgarian electricity distribution market and sold 10.1 TWh of electricity to end-consumers during the year ended December 31, 2012.
-In addition, we also distribute electricity to approximately 15% of the Romanian market and, through our joint venture companies, 6.5% of the market in Turkey (where we have a 37.4% stake in one of the largest privately held power producers, Akenerji).
-In Romania, we have successfully finished construction of one of the largest on-shore wind farms in Europe with total installed capacity of 600 MW.
+In Bulgaria, for example, we distributed 9.2 TWh of electricity to more than two million connection points, which according to data published by the State Commission for Energy and Water Regulation represent approximately a 42% share of the Bulgarian electricity distribution market and sold 10.1 TWh of electricity to end-consumers during the year ended December 31, 2012.
+In addition, we also distribute electricity to Romanian market and, through our joint venture companies, to the market in Turkey (where we have a 37.4% stake in power producer Akenerji).
+In Romania, we have successfully finished construction of one of the largest on-shore wind farms in Europe (source: www.ewea.org) with total installed capacity of 600 MW.
 We believe our international portfolio provides us with opportunities to leverage the significant expertise and knowledge gained in our domestic market which as a result allows us to further grow outside our domestic market, where our growth potential is limited.